OpenLogics/MewtocolNet/README.md

 # MewtocolNet
 A Mewtocol protocol library to interface with Panasonic PLCs over TCP/Serial.

+## Disclaimer
+This library is not an official panasonic product nor does panasonic provide financial support or limitations in any form.
+This software was written by WOLF Medizintechnik GmbH (@WOmed/dev).

 # Support

 > This library was only tested with a few PLCs, other types that support the Panasonic Mewtocol protocol might work.